 Reykjavik Puffin Tour with Golden Circle

-Join us for a full day of adventure and discovery, combining a scenic boat tour to spot puffins in their natural habitat with a guided journey through Iceland’s most stunning natural wonders on the Golden Circle Route!
+Join us for a full day of adventure and discovery, combining a scenic boat tour to spot puffins in their natural habitat with a guided journey through Iceland’s most stunning natural wonders on the Golden Circle Route.

 Tour highlights & itinerary